fenilgmehta/Misc-Programming/README.md

     * [Competitive Programmer’s Handbook - Antti Laaksonen Draft August 19, 2019](https://github.com/pllk/cphb/blob/f269ae391910742788ac0d6626df1e221281f191/book.pdf)
 - [How to start Competitive Programming?](https://youtu.be/xAeiXy8-9Y8)
 - [How To Become Red Coder? (codeforces.com)](https://youtu.be/y7169jEvb-Y)
+    * Summary of the video tips
+        1. Practice - solve problems
+        2. If you don't know algorithms, you can start to solve problems which have editorials - problems that have an analysis by the organizers.
+Maybe for the first time you will encounter DFS, then google DFS, solve a few more problems on DFS and you can go back to randomly solving problems.
+        3. Choose levels slightly above your comfort zone (i.e. slightly above your level).
+Not too much above your level, otherwise you won't understand how to solve and will get demotivated.
+Neither below your level, otherwise there is no learning.
+        4. Solve a lot of problems
+        5. For beginners and medium level participants - after being stuck for about 20-30 minutes, look at the answer.
+Read the answer till the end, if you needed.
+        6. Once the problem is solved, look at the top/best solutions for the same question to understand how top programmers think and solve the problem.
 - [Don't Make These Mistakes (1st and 2nd Year)](https://youtu.be/-_gRnYmWkCE)
 - [How do competitive programmers become so good at problem solving skills ?
 What is their approach in solving a high level programming question ?](https://www.quora.com/How-do-competitive-programmers-become-so-good-at-problem-solving-skills-what-is-their-approach-in-solving-a-high-level-programming-question)
 - [How smart are red coders ?](https://www.quora.com/How-smart-are-the-red-coders-on-TopCoder)